B.A. University of Massachusetts

 M.S.
 University of Rhode Island

 Mark Brickley is a Professor of Computer Information Systems / Web Development.
 His interests include Geographic Information Systems, web programming languages and data analytics.
+He has received the University’s Teacher of the Year recognition.

 His GIS students have participated in the University-sponsored Community Partnership Center, building interactive online maps for the City of Pawtucket; most recently deploying a “Collector” app that provides DPW workers the ability to use our online map as a data collection tool in the field.
 Mark has presented his work at the International GIS conference in San Diego as well as several conferences of the Northeast Decision Sciences Institute.
 In the summer of 2015, Mark presented a 2-hour GIS workshop at the Asia Pacific Decision Sciences Conference in Hong Kong.